Juno (mythology): Junos of Latium

 The cults of the Italic Junos reflected remarkable theological complexes: regality, military protection and fertility.

 In Latium are relatively well known the instances of Tibur, Falerii, Laurentum and Lanuvium.

 At Tibur and Falerii their sacerdos was a male, called pontifex sacrarius, a fact that has been seen as a proof of the relevance of the goddess to the whole society.
 In both towns she was known as Curitis, the spearholder, an armed protectress.
 The martial aspect of these Junos is conspicuous, quite as much as that of fecundity and regality: the first two look strictly interconnected: fertility guaranteed the survival of the community, peaceful and armed.
 Iuno Curitis is also the tutelary goddess of the curiae and of the new brides, whose hair was combed with the spear called caelibataris hasta as in Rome.
-In her annual rites at Falerii youths and maiden clad in white bore in procession gifts to the goddess whose image was escorted by her priestesses.
+In her annual rites at Falerii, youths and maidens clad in white bore in procession gifts to the goddess whose image was escorted by her priestesses.
 The idea of purity and virginity is stressed in Ovid's description.
-A she goat is sacrificed to her after a ritual hunting.
+A she goat is sacrificed to her after a ritual hunt.
 She is then the patroness of the young soldiers and of brides.

 At Lanuvium the goddess is known under the epithet Seispes Mater Regina.
 The titles themselves are a theological definition: she was a sovereign goddess, a martial goddess and a fertility goddess.
 Hence her flamen was chosen by the highest local magistrate, the dictator, and since 388 BC the Roman consuls were required to offer sacrifices to her.
 Her sanctuary was famous, rich and powerful.

 Her cult included the annual feeding of a sacred snake with barley cakes by virgin maidens.
 The snake dwelt in a deep cave within the precinct of the temple, on the arx of the city: the maidens approached the lair blindfolded.
 The snake was supposed to feed only on the cakes offered by chaste girls.
 The rite was aimed at ensuring agricultural fertility.
-The site of the temple as well as the presence of the snake show she was the tutelary goddess of the city, as Athena at Athens and Hera at Argos.
-The motif of the snake of the palace as guardian goddess of the city is shared by Iuno Seispes with Athena, as well as its periodic feeding.
-This religious pattern moreover includes armour, goatskin dress, sacred birds and a concern with virginity in cult.
+The site of the temple, as well as the presence of the snake, shows she was the tutelary goddess of the city, as Athena at Athens and Hera at Argos.
+The motif of the snake of the palace as the guardian goddess of the city is shared by Iuno Seispes with Athena, as well as its periodic feeding.
+This religious pattern moreover, includes armour, goatskin dress, sacred birds and a concern with virginity in cult.
 Virginity is connected to regality: the existence and welfare of the community was protected by virgin goddesses or the virgin attendants of a goddess.
 This theme shows a connexion with the fundamental theological character of Iuno, that of incarnating vital force: virginity is the condition of unspoilt, unspent vital energy that can ensure communion with nature and its rhythm, symbolised in the fire of Vesta.
 It is a decisive factor in ensuring the safety of the community and the growth of crops.
 The role of Iuno is at the crossing point of civil and natural life, expressing their interdependence.